 Want to create a wedding photography contract for your wedding shoots?
-Well you are at the right place.
+Well you are at the right place as CocoSign provides templates suitable for your needs.
 Read on to find out more about wedding photography contracts as well as a downloadable template editable for your special needs!

 Part 1: What Is A Wedding Photography Contract?

 A wedding photography contract is a legally binding, written agreement used between the wedding photographer and the client employing the photographer’s services.
 The wedding photography contract lays out payment terms, work scope, work schedule, obligations, responsibilities, and more between both parties involved.
 Both parties may refer to this document in the event of disputes or conflicts.